ce6ac/cs2hack/README.md

 ```

 #### client
-to build the client, run the "build.sh" script to build everything including memflow
+to build the client, run the build.sh script inside of client folder to build everything including memflow
 ```
 ./build.sh
 ```